TenneherschelMD/se-day-2-git-and-github/README.md

 Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?

+    # Pros of Public:
+    - Community feedback
+    - Collaboration opportunities
+    - Portfolio visibility

+    # Cons of Public:
+    - Exposes source code and issues to all

+    # Pros of Private:
+    - Keeps intellectual property secure
+    - Control over who contributes

+    # Cons of Private:
+    - Limited visibility for networking/showcasing

 Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?

 How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.